nautobot/nautobot/nautobot/docs/apps/migrating-jobs-from-nautobot-v1.md

 #### Git Repository Jobs

 The package name for Jobs provided by [Git Repositories](../models/extras/gitrepository.md) has changed to `<git_repository_slug>.jobs`, where `<git_repository_slug>` is the slug of the Git Repository as provided by the user when creating the Git Repository object in Nautobot.
 All jobs provided by Git Repositories must use the `.jobs` submodule of the Git Repository.

+!!! important
+    As a result of the changes to the way jobs are imported the top-level directory of any Git Repository that provides Jobs must now contain an `__init__.py` file.

 ### Run Method Signature